geneontology/geneontology.github.io/_docs/collaborations.md

 ---

 # Collaborations
 The GO Consortium collaborates with many other groups on a wide variety of topics, particularly with groups whose expertise in specific areas of biology, or a complementary ontology project, would help to improve the usefulness of the GO resource.
 We welcome your feedback and contributions.
-Please reach us using our ["Contact us" form](http://help.geneontology.org/){:target="blank"} if you are interested in a possible collaboration.
+Please [let us know](http://help.geneontology.org/){:target="blank"} if you are interested in a possible collaboration.

 ## Annotation/Ontology development projects
 + [SynGO](http://geneontology.org/page/syngo-synapse-biology), capturing synaptic processes and cellular components [Stanley Center for Psychiatric Research at the Broad Institute](https://www.broadinstitute.org/stanley){:target="blank"}